joshspicer/joshspicer-com-new/_posts/2018-06-29-spotify-lambda-api.md

 date: 2018-06-29
 permalink: spotify-now-playing
 ---
-> This post is actively being edited!
->
-> Check back soon for the full write-up.

 I really love the social media aspect that Spotify brings to music.
 I discover so many great tracks by exploring what my friends listen to.
 I've been really curious about uses for AWS Lambda, and decided there was no better "first lambda" project than this.
 Let's get started!
 <br><br>
 If you're curious what the finished product looks like, look up!
 My header should say something like:
 <br><br>